-2.7 | Reconstruction of phylogeny and evolutional analysis among genomes from six nematodes
+2.5 | Reconstruction of phylogeny and evolutional analysis using genomes from six nematodes

-Genomes and annotation files of three roundworms parasitic on mammals (A. suum, T. canis and P. univalens), one free-living nematode (C. elegans) and one nematode parasitic on the root of a plant (M. hapla) were download from NCBI or WormBase database (Table S10)(Michelle, Dubaj, Price, Daryl, & Hurd, 2019).
-The syntenic analysis both at whole-genome nucleotide-level and protein-level were performed by aligning 5 nematodes genomes to our assembled B. schroederi genome by using MCScanX(Y. Wang et al., 2012) software.
-Orthogroups among six nematodes are define using TreeFam (v4.0)(H. Li et al., 2006).
-Next, the protein sequences from each family were aligned using MUSCLE (v3.8.31)(Edgar, 2004) with default parameters.
-The conserved CDS alignments were extracted by Gblocks(Gerard & Jose, 2007).
-We select single-copy gene families to construct phylogenetic trees based on maximum likelihood using

-RAxML (v8.2.4) (Alexandros, 2014) with PROTCATGTR nucleotide substitution model with 500 bootstrap replicates.
+Genomes and annotation files of three parasitic roundworms (A. suum, T. canis and P. univalens), one free-living nematode (C. elegans) and one parasitic plant root nematode (M. hapla) were download from NCBI or the WormBase database (Table S10) (Michelle, Dubaj, Price, Daryl, & Hurd, 2019).
+The syntenic analyses both at whole-genome nucleotide-level and protein-level were performed by aligning the five nematodes genomes to our assembled B. schroederi genome by using MCScanX (Y. Wang et al., 2012) software.
+Orthogroups among the six nematodes were defined using TreeFam (v4.0) (H. Li et al., 2006).
+Next, the protein sequences from each family were aligned using MUSCLE (v3.8.31) (Edgar, 2004) with default parameters.
+The conserved CDS alignments were extracted by Gblocks (Gerard & Jose, 2007).
+We selected single-copy gene families to construct phylogenetic trees based on maximum likelihood using RAxML (v8.2.4) (Alexandros, 2014) with PROTCATGTR nucleotide substitution model with 500 bootstrap replicates.

-Using the divergent time between C. elegans and A. suum, which was calculated based on fossil evidence, as the reference time points (Mcgill, Fitzpatrick, Pisani, & Burnell, 2017), we estimated the divergent time between each species by MCMCtree from the PAML (v4.8) (Bo & Yang, 2013) package with default parameters.
+Using the divergence time between C. elegans and A. suum, which was calculated based on fossil evidence, as the reference time points (Mcgill, Fitzpatrick, Pisani, & Burnell, 2017), we estimated the divergence time between each species by MCMCtree from the PAML (v4.8) (Bo & Yang, 2013) package with default parameters.

-2.8 | Expanded and contracted gene families
+2.6 | E xpanded and contracted gene families

-Based on the phylogenetic tree we constructed using the 2451 single-copy genes, we explored significant expanded and contracted gene families in six nematodes (A. suum, B. schroederi, T. canis, P. univalens, C. elegans and M. hapla).
-Gene family expansion and contraction analyses were performed using CAFÉ (v4.2)(Bie, Cristianini, Demuth, & Hahn, 2006).
+Based on the phylogenetic tree we constructed using the 2451 single-copy genes, we explored significantly expanded and contracted gene families in the six nematodes (A. suum, B. schroederi, T. canis, P. univalens, C. elegans and M. hapla).
+Gene family expansion and contraction analyses were performed using CAFÉ (v4.2) (Bie, Cristianini, Demuth, & Hahn, 2006).
 We used a median gene number to estimate the changes in gene family size.
 The overall P-value of each gene family were calculated and the details of each branch and node with the exact P-values of each significant overall P-value ([?]
 0.01) gene family were also calculated.
-Here we performed analysis in two levels: 1) Comparing gene families of roundworms to other nematode' to determine the expanded and contracted genes in roundworms; 2) Comparing the B. schroederi and other three roundworms (A. suum, P. univalens and T. canis) to identify gain and loss of genes in B. schroederi, and then further explain their differentiation within the roundworm branch.
+Here we performed analysis in two levels: 1) Comparing gene families of roundworms to those of other nematodes to determine the expanded and contracted genes in roundworms; 2) Comparing the B. schroederi and other three roundworms (A. suum, P. univalens and T. canis) to identify gain and loss of genes in B. schroederi , to further determine their differentiation within the roundworm branch.
+In addition, seven detoxification-related gene families of four roundworms were identified by HMMER3 (for details, see supplementary text) (Jaina, Finn, Eddy, Alex, & Marco, 2013).

-2.9 | Identification of positively selected genes (PSGs)
+2.7 | Identification of positively selected genes (PSGs)

-Based on gene families retrieved from the TreeFam, we identify PSGs between B. schroederi and other five species (A. suum, T. canis, P. univalens, C. elegans and M. hapla).
-The branch-site model of CodeML in PAML (v4.8)(Bo & Yang, 2013) was used to detect potential PSGs.
-Using the null hypothesis and the alternative hypothesis to estimate whether the dN/dS (ω) value of the foreground branch (Marked as B. schroederi) was larger than 1 or not.
-Then performing likelihood ratio test (LRT) using R "chisq.test()" function to calculate chi-squared distributions with 1 degree of freedom.
-The PSG was identified by meeting the requirements of a corrected P-value (< 0.05) and contained at least one positively selected site with a posterior probability [?]1.
+Based on gene families retrieved from TreeFam, we identify PSGs between B. schroederi and the other five species (A. suum, T. canis, P. univalens, C. elegans and M. hapla).
+The branch-site model of CodeML in PAML (v4.8) (Bo & Yang, 2013) was used to detect potential PSGs.
+The null hypothesis and the alternative hypothesis was used to estimate whether the dN/dS (ω) value of the foreground branch (Marked as B. schroederi) was larger than 1 or not followed by likelihood ratio test (LRT) using R "chisq.test()" function to calculate chi-squared distributions with 1 degree of freedom.
+A PSG was identified by meeting the requirements of a corrected P-value (< 0.05) and containing at least one positively selected site with a posterior probability [?]1.